 While in the area, stop by Bahama Village.
 This 12-block area is home to restaurants, bars and a market.
 It’s a cultural hub celebrating the first black Bahamian settlers that arrived in Key West during the 19th century.
 You can also ride by the historic (and haunted) Key West Cemetery and satisfy your sweet tooth at Kermit’s Key West Key Lime Shoppe for a tangy treat.
 Depending on the time, make your way to the Key West Butterfly & Nature Conservatory.
 Wander around the scenic conservatory, home to over 60 species of butterflies and 20 species of exotic birds.

-Take advantage of your last evening in Key West by combining its two best qualities, watersports and the sunset.
-Fury’s Double Dip Snorkel and Sunset Combo trip departs from the Historic Seaport at 4:30 p.m. and returns at 7:30 p.m.
+Take advantage of your last evening in Key West by combining the island’s two best qualities, watersports and the sunset.
+Fury’s Double Dip Snorkel and Sunset Combo trip departs in the afternoon and returns after sunset.
 While aboard our catamaran, you’ll visit two reef locations for a once in a lifetime snorkeling adventure.
 Then, sit back and relax with a complimentary glass of champagne as you toast to another Key West sunset.
+(Sunset trips offered seasonally)

 After kicking around the ocean in your snorkeling fins, it’s time for dinner at Conch Republic Seafood Company.
 Located along the Historic Seaport, it’s conveniently right next door to where you’ll return from the snorkeling trip.
 Enjoy a plate of cracked conch followed up by oysters, clams, blackened Key West shrimp or whatever Key West delicacy you’re craving!